 Samantha Who: Season 1

 Did you ever get to the point in your life that you just wished there was some sort of cosmic reset button?
-It would be great if you could just hit it and restart your life hopefully correcting your faults and becoming a better person.
-In lieu of such a device many people move away in hopes of redefining themselves in a new city with a new job and set of friends.
-This theme of a life style do-over is the basis for the ABC sit-com ‘Samantha Who?’ staring Christina Applegate.
+It would be great if you could just hit it and restart your life, hopefully correcting your faults and becoming a better person.
+Instead of such a device, many people move away in hopes of redefining themselves in a new city with a new job and set of friends.
+This theme of a lifestyle do-over is the basis for the ABC sit-com ‘Samantha Who?’ starring Christina Applegate.
 In this show the titular Samantha is not exactly a nice person.
 She is involved in a car accident and goes into a coma for eight days.
 When she wakes up Samantha is affected with a serious case of retrograde amnesia.
-She does not recognize her parents, friends co-workers and even more problematic, herself.
+She does not recognize her parents, friends co-workers and even more problematic herself.
 She has to go through a process of piecing her life and memories back together.
 The more she learns about her old identity the less she likes herself.
 This gives Samantha the perfect opportunity to recreate her personality and life.
-This may seem like a strange premise for a half hour long television comedy but it actually does work.
+This may seem like a strange premise for a half-hour long television comedy but it actually does work.
 It is funny yet unlike a lot of sit-coms touches something in the audience on an emotional level.
-A large part of this is due to the craftsmanship of the cast and crew and their dedication to excellence even in a format that is usually relegate to a quick laugh.
+A large part of this is due to the craftsmanship of the cast and crew and their dedication to excellence even in a format that is usually relegated to a quick laugh.
 At least this is an original idea for a TV series.
 It is refreshing to see that not every group of writers is churning out the same old thing season after season.
-This is fairly well written produced and has a stellar cast to pull off something that is different and fresh.
+This is fairly well written produced and has a stellar cast to pull off something different and fresh.
 Those out there turned off by the mediocrity of most sit-coms will be engaged by the originality of this show.
 If you missed the opening season of this series then now is your chance to catch up.
 ABC through Paramount has released it to DVD.